nklpawar/unauthorized-tor-usage-investigation/README.md

 | order by Timestamp desc
 | project Timestamp, DeviceName, ActionType, FileName, FolderPath, SHA256, Account = InitiatingProcessAccountName
 ```

 <img width="1212" alt="image" src="https://github.com/user-attachments/assets/71402e84-8767-44f8-908c-1805be31122d">

 ---

-### 2. Searched the `DeviceProcessEvents` Table
+### 2. Process Analysis – TOR Installation

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.1.exe".
-Based on the logs returned, at `2024-11-08T22:16:47.4484567Z`, an employee on the "threat-hunt-lab" device ran the file `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder, using a command that triggered a silent installation.

-**Query used to locate event:**
+Process logs were reviewed to confirm how the installer was executed.

+Logs indicate that the TOR installer was run with a silent install flag (`/S`), which reduces user interaction and can be used to avoid attention.

+**Query used:**

 ```kql
 DeviceProcessEvents
 | where DeviceName == "threat-hunt-lab"
 | where ProcessCommandLine contains "tor-browser-windows-x86_64-portable-14.0.1.exe"
 | project Timestamp, DeviceName, AccountName, ActionType, FileName, FolderPath, SHA256, ProcessCommandLine
 ```

 <img width="1212" alt="image" src="https://github.com/user-attachments/assets/b07ac4b4-9cb3-4834-8fac-9f5f29709d78">

 ---

-### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution
+### 3. Process Analysis – TOR Execution

-Searched for any indication that user "employee" actually opened the TOR browser.
-There was evidence that they did open it at `2024-11-08T22:17:21.6357935Z`.
-There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.

-**Query used to locate events:**
+Further validation confirmed that TOR was actually launched.

+Multiple instances of `tor.exe` and `firefox.exe` were observed, confirming that the browser was actively used.

+**Query used:**

 ```kql
 DeviceProcessEvents